California kidnap victim recounts ordeal on social media

 Asked if she could explain why DiMaggio did what he did, she responded, "Because he's physco (sic)."

-(Reporting by Marty Graham; Writing by Steve Gorman; Editing by Cynthia Johnston and Andrew Hay)
+(Reporting by Marty Graham; Writing by Steve Gorman; Editing by Cynthia Johnston, Andrew Hay, Eric Beech and Lisa Shumaker)